2. Book Two: Theory#

 To get a picture of what concentration looks like, think of a cat sitting on the front lawn, watching a gopher hole.
 The cat is completely focused on the task; it may sit alertly for ten or twenty minutes, patiently staring at the hole in the ground, waiting for the gopher to pop its head out.
 This is concentration.
 From this image, we can also see why concentration alone is not enough to gain enlightenment; cats are not enlightened, notwithstanding their prodigious concentration skills.
 So concentration is but one of the skills required.
 This point comes further into focus if we compare and contrast concentration and mindfulness (sati).
 I like to define mindfulness as noticing that you are noticing.
 While a cat has wonderful concentration, it is hard to imagine that there is much self-awareness there.
 The cat does not notice that it is noticing, and hence will never become enlightened; among the inhabitants of this planet, the ability to balance mindfulness and concentration is probably unique to humans.

-It is a truism in Buddist theory that concentration alone will never lead to awakening.
-In the Mahasi tradition, monks can wax positively derisive about people who sit around for hours in highly concentrated states but never investigate the objects of attention.
+It is a truism in Buddhist theory that concentration alone will never lead to awakening.
+In the Mahasi tradition, monks can be positively derisive about people who sit around for hours in highly concentrated states but never investigate the objects of attention.
 These theoretical concentration junkies are objects of mild pity.
 So, we must be careful not to fall into the concentration trap.
 But let’s not let this pendulum swing too far!

 Concentration is, after all, one of the seven factors of enlightenment, and without it a meditator cannot stay with any one object long enough to investigate and deconstruct the object.
 Furthermore, “dry” vipassana practice (investigation without concentration) can be painful at times.
 Concentration is the juice that lubricates your practice, keeps you interested, brings pleasant experiences, and therefore motivation to practice.
 For all these reasons, it is well worthwhile to become adept at concentration.
 The section on pure concentration will introduce targeted practices to develop concentration in isolation, understanding that eventually your facility with concentration will be integrated into all the other practices you do, forming a whole that is greater than the sum of the parts.
 For now, though, let’s continue to contrast concentration with other important mental factors.